PoeticMediaLab/Lacuna/README.md

-# Drude Testing
+# Drude powered Drupal 7 Installation

-This is a sample vanila Drupal 7 installation preconfigured for use with Drude.
+This is a sample vanilla Drupal 7 installation preconfigured for use with Drude.
-Sample Behat tests also included.
+Includes Sample Behat tests.

 ## Instructions (Mac and Windows)